 Lies of Locke Lamora by Scott Lynch

 Lynch’s characters are enjoyably snappy and could run circles around any character in Rothfuss’s novel.
 Readers of the Name of the Wind would enjoy the attention Lynch dedicates to constructing witty observations, conversations that are like an espresso filled fencing match, and well-wrought narration throughout.

-The Prince of Nothing and the Aspect-Emperor series of books by R. Scott Bakker.
+In The Darkness that Comes Before, intrepid fantasy author R. Scott Bakker inagurates an exciting new fantasy saga.
+The series spans two trilogies, The Prince of Nothing and the Aspect-Emperor which will give you a lot of material to devour.
 Bakker writes on his blog that the only thing he is interested in subverting is simplicity (making him a perfect fit for reader looking for complex and lyrical fantasy books).
 I think all the readers who enjoyed books like The Name of the Wind will find something to enjoy in the works of R. Scott Bakker.
 He creates complex fantasy stuffed with equally complex characters and a world “deep enough for archaeological digs.”

 While Lev Grossman’s world isn’t as deeply built as Rothfuss’s (staying true and anchored to its postmodern heritage), it has all the learned gestures one would expect in a modern fantasy text.

-Overfull with allusions to literature and pop-culture, this book is like playing AD&D with some grad students from Yale.
+Overfull with allusions to literature and pop-culture, The Magicians is like playing AD&D with some grad students from Yale.
 The characters are flawed, psychologically complex, and all gifted sorcerers and witches.
 Would Kvothe have gotten into the Physical Kids Club?
 Possibly, but I think he might have hung out with Penny a lot.

 Read All of These?

 If you have read all of these books like the name of the wind, then you might consider reading my novel which is beautiful like starlight and wild as summer lightning.